gauravsethia08/Restaurant-Assistant/README.md

 # Environment
 The code is written in Arduino IDE. <br>
-Pin number of Arduino Mega is matched with Pins on firebird V using the datasheet.<br>
+Pin number of Arduino Mega is matched with pins on firebird V using the datasheet.<br>
 http://www.nex-robotics.com/resources/using-arduino-to-program-firebird-v-2560-platform.html

 # Step to Burn the code to Hardware